mxjp/node-subcode/README.md

 	+ context `<object>` - Properties of this object are available from compile time control code.
 Default is `{}`
 	+ filename `<string>` - The filename used for relative includes.
 	+ encoding `<string>` - The encoding used for reading files.
 Default is `'utf8'`
+	+ cache `<object>` - An object for caching compiled templates as described below.
+Default is none.
 + returns `<function>` - The compiled template function which takes the `locals` argument:
 	+ locals `<object>` - Properties of this object are available from runtime output and control code.
 Default is `{}`
 	+ returns `<string>` - The rendered output.